Digital Recordings on Vinyl with Bad Sound

 (more…)

-Michael Hedges – Some of the Most Unnatural Digital Sound We Have Ever Heard
+Aerial Boundaries Has Some of the Most Unnatural Digital Sound We Have Ever Heard

 A Record Better Suited to the Stone Age Stereos of the Past

-If this isn’t the perfect example of a Pass/Fail record, I don’t know what would be.
+If this isn’t the perfect example of a pass/fail record, I don’t know what would be.

 It sounds as if someone went into the biggest room in the studio they could book, sat Michael Hedges down on a stool out in the middle of it, and then took all the mics and aimed them at the walls.
 Roll tape!
 (Assuming they used tape, who knows what kind of crap digital system they were using.)